Hematuria or Blood in Urine

 Hematuria is blood in the urine.
-It is typically grouped into two categories:
+It may be:

-- Gross hematuria is visible blood in the urine.
-The urine may look red or brown.
+- Macroscopic: blood is visible in the urine, which may look red or brown.
 Sometimes, clots can be found in the blood.

-If you find blood in your urine, you should contact your doctor immediately, especially if it is accompanied by other symptoms such as nausea, vomiting, pain or difficulty urinating.
+If you find blood in your urine, contact your doctor right away.
+It is especially important to do so if you have nausea, vomiting, pain or difficulty urinating.

-Your doctor will begin by discussing your medical history and any symptoms you may have and performing a physical exam.
-During the physical exam, your doctor will check for any signs of injury such as bruising.
-If you are male, your doctor may perform a digital rectal exam to determine if your prostate may be causing the hematuria.
-You should also inform your doctor of any medications you may be taking, including vitamins or supplements.
+Your doctor will review your medical history.
+A physical exam will check for bruising and other signs of injury.
+If you are male, your doctor may use a digital rectal exam to see if your prostate is causing the hematuria.
+Tell your doctor about any medications you're taking, including vitamins or supplements.

-Hematuria may be evaluated by one or more of the following imaging examinations:
+Your doctor may use one or more of the following exams to assess your condition:

-- Intravenous pyelogram (IVP) (www.radiologyinfo.org/en/info.cfm?pg=ivp): IVP is an x-ray examination that will help your doctor visualize your kidneys, bladder and ureters.
-It can help detect abnormalities within the urinary system and show how efficiently the urinary system eliminates waste.
-This exam requires the patient to receive an injection of contrast material ("x-ray dye") into the vein.
-After several minutes, a series of x-rays will be taken revealing the kidneys, ureters and bladder.
+- Intravenous pyelogram (IVP): An IVP x-ray exam helps your doctor visualize your kidneys, bladder and ureters.
+It can help detect urinary system abnormalities and show how efficiently your system works.
+This exam requires an injection of contrast material.

 How is hematuria treated?